-Attending conferences is a way of keeping up-to-date in your research field, sharing information, getting feedback from colleagues in the same research area and networking.
+For researchers, attending conferences is a way of keeping up-to-date in your research field, by sharing information, getting feedback from colleagues in the same research area and networking.

 There are a number of opportunities to get assistance with funding to present at a conference.

 It is important for all researchers to be aware that, in a minority of cases, the conference advertised may not be legitimate.
 This is a relatively new phenomenon where 'predatory publishers' create fake conferences to raise revenue.
 For example, there was a recent case where a predatory publisher organised a conference using the exact same name as a legitimate conference on the same topic, a conference sponsored by a small and authentic scholarly society.